-Item One (Election of Director).
-A plurality of the votes of the shares of Common Stock present in person or represented by proxy and entitled to vote at the Annual Meeting is required for the approval of the election of directors under Item 1 as set forth in the accompanying Notice.
+Item 1 (Election of Directors).
+A plurality of the votes of the shares of Common Stock present in person or represented by proxy and entitled to vote at the Annual Meeting is required for the approval of the election of directors under Item 1 as set forth in the accompanying Notice of Annual Meeting of Stockholders.
 Stockholders may not cumulate their votes in the election of directors.
 Abstentions and broker non-votes will not be counted as having been voted on Item 1 and will have no effect on the outcome of the vote.

-Item Two (Ratification of Independent Registered Public Accounting Firm).
+Item 2 (Ratification of Independent Registered Public Accounting Firm).
 The affirmative vote of a majority of the shares of Common Stock present in person or represented by proxy and entitled to vote at the Annual Meeting is required for the approval of Item 2.
-The ratification of the selection of Hein & Associates LLP as the Company's independent public accountants for 2012 will be deemed to be a discretionary matter and brokers will be permitted to vote uninstructed shares as to such matter.
-Therefore there will be no broker non-votes on this proposal.
+The ratification of the selection of Hein & Associates LLP as the Company's independent public accountants for 2014 is a discretionary matter and brokers will be permitted to vote uninstructed shares as to such matter.
+Broker non-votes are not considered entitled to vote on this proposal and therefore have no effect on the outcome of the vote on the proposal.
 Abstentions will have the same effect as votes against Item 2.

-Item Three (Advisory Vote on Executive Compensation).
-The non-binding resolution to approve the compensation of the Company's executive officers will be approved if a majority of the shares of Common Stock present in person or represented by proxy and entitled to vote at the Annual Meeting vote in favor of the proposal.
-Broker non-votes will not be counted as having been voted on Item 3, and will have no effect on the outcome of the vote.
+Item 3 (Advisory Vote on Executive Compensation).
+The non-binding resolution to approve the compensation of the Company's named executive officers will be approved if a majority of the shares of Common Stock present in person or represented by proxy and entitled to vote at the Annual Meeting vote in favor of the proposal.
+Broker non-votes are not considered entitled to vote on this proposal and therefore have no effect on the outcome of the vote on the proposal.
 Abstentions will have the same effect as votes against Item 3.

 Stockholder Proposals.
 If any stockholder proposal is properly presented at the Annual Meeting, the stockholder proposal will be approved if it receives the affirmative vote of a majority of the shares of Common Stock present in person or represented by proxy and entitled to vote at the Annual Meeting.
-Broker non-votes will not be counted as having been voted on such a proposal, and will have no effect on the outcome of the vote.
+Broker non-votes will not be counted as having been voted on such a proposal, and will have no effect on the outcome of the vote on the proposal.
 Abstentions will have the same effect as votes against any shareholder proposal.